mwahyur46/benthic_habitat_classification/README.md

 3. **Apply the Model to Satellite Imagery**
    - Use the trained model to predict benthic habitat classes across the entire satellite image.

+# Benthic Classes
+The classification of benthic habitats refers to data from the Allen Coral Atlas (ACA) - Benthic Habitat v2.0, which is also used as the label for the sample points dataset.
+Thus, the `id_sample` field in the file is aligned with the values from the ACA data, where:

+- 0: Unmapped  (not included)
+- 11: Sand
+- 12: Rubble
+- 13: Rock
+- 14: Seagrass
+- 15: Coral/Algae
+- 18: Microalgal Mats

 ## Download Data